frnmst/automated-tasks/docs/scripts.rst

 I use this script to transform paper documents in ocr'd PDFs.

 This script processes one file per directory.
 The output filename will be the SHA 1 sum of the directory name.
-For example, given:

-``documents/a/out.pdf``

-three files will result:
+For example, given ``documents/a/out.pdf``, three files will result:

 ================================================================    =====================================================================================================================================================================================